Asabeneh/30-Days-Of-JavaScript/05_Day/05_day_arrays.md

 ## Arrays

-In contrast to variables array can store _multiple values_.
-Each value in an array has an _index_ and each index has _a reference in a memory address_.
+In contrast to variables, an array can store _multiple values_.
+Each value in an array has an _index_, and each index has _a reference in a memory address_.
 Each value can be accessed by using their _indexes_.
-The index of an array starts from _zero_ and the last element is less by one from the length of the array.
+The index of an array starts from _zero_, and the last element is less by one from the length of the array.

-Array is a collection of different data types which are ordered and changeable(modifiable).
-Allows duplicate element and different data types.
-An array can be empty or it may have different data type values
+An array is a collection of different data types which are ordered and changeable(modifiable).
+An array allows storing duplicate elements and different data types.
+An array can be empty, or it may have different data type values.

 ### How to create an empty array

-In JavaScript we can create array in different ways.
+In JavaScript, we can create an array in different ways.
 Let us different ways to create an array.

 - Using Array constructor